 The curved head flute is simply a normal flute with an additional curved headjoint.
 When using the curved headjoint the instrument is shorter and therefore easier to use for smaller children.

-Once your reach increases it is simply a case of swapping the curved headjoint with a standard straight headjoint.
-As both headjoints are included in the package there's nothing else to buy and you can take your time swapping over.
+Once your reach increases it is simply a case of swapping the curved headjoint with a standard straight headjoint which is already included in the case.

-The only difference between the curved head flute and the standard straight flute is the inclusion of the curverd headjoint which makes it easier to play for smaller children.
+The only difference between the curved head flute and the standard straight flute is the inclusion of the curved headjoint.
+The curved head makes the instrument shorter and was invented to make it easier for smaller children to play.
 They sound exactly the same.

 The earliest flutes date back over 35,000 years making them one of the oldest instruments in the world.
 They have been made out of lots of different materials including wood, bone, ivory, silver and even gold.

 Flutes are found in woodwind groups, concert bands and symphony orchestras, as well as big bands and jazz groups